ProjectMitosisOS/mitosis-core/docs/contribution/README.md

 ## Conduct

-The Tokio project adheres to the [Rust Code of Conduct](https://github.com/rust-lang/rust/blob/master/CODE_OF_CONDUCT.md).
+The mitosis project adheres to the [Rust Code of Conduct](https://github.com/rust-lang/rust/blob/master/CODE_OF_CONDUCT.md).

 ## Contributing in Issues